 Wide QRS Complex

-Ventricular tachycardia (VTach) is uncommon in children but can be rapidly fatal.
-Unless the patient has a documented wide complex tachyarrhythmia, an ECG with a QRS complex > 0.09 sec is VTach until proven otherwise.
-Polymorphic VTach, Torsades de pointes, and “unusual” SVT (SVT with wide complexes due to aberrant conduction) may be reversible (e.g. magnesium for Torsades), but do not delay treatment for VTach.
-Any of these rhythms can devolve into ventricular fibrillation (VFib).
-VTach may not be particularly rapid (simply > 120 bpm) but is regular.
-Generally, P waves are lost during VTach or become dissociated from the QRS complex.
-Fusion beats are a sign of ventricular tachycardia and are produced when both a supraventricular and ventricular impulse combine to produce a hybrid appearing QRS (fusion beat) (see Fig. 9).
+Ventricular tachycardia (VT) is uncommon in children but can be rapidly fatal.
+Unless the person has a documented wide complex tachyarrhythmia, an ECG with a QRS complex greater than 0.09 seconds is VT until proven otherwise.
+Polymorphic VT, Torsades de Pointes, and unusual SVT (SVT with wide complexes due to aberrant conduction) may be reversible, e.g. magnesium for Torsades, but do not delay treatment for VT.
+Any of these rhythms can devolve into ventricular fibrillation (VF).
+VT may not be particularly rapid (simply greater than 120 bpm) but is regular.
+Generally, P waves are lost during VT or become dissociated from the QRS complex.
+Fusion beats are a sign of VT and are produced when both a supraventricular and ventricular impulse combine to produce a hybrid appearing QRS (fusion beat).